ilionx/qlabs-parkingsolution/ParkTimer.python/README.md

     break
 ```

 Next we check if the IR break of the stop gate is interrupted.
 If so, we stop the timer and declare the minutes, seconds and milliseconds from the elapsed time.
-When it took longer than a minute, the timeValue is `Too slow`, otherwise the driven time will be the timeValue looking like `s:ms`.
+When it took longer than a minute, the timeValue is `Too slow`, otherwise the driven time will be the timeValue which looks like `s:ms`.
 Next we open the image and declare a draw variable so we can 'draw' text on it with the method `draw.text()`.
 We used the following parameters:

 - `xy` are the coordinates where we draw the text on the label.
 - `text` is the text we will draw onto the label.